 It is my mission in life to share what I have learned with those who aspire to be extraordinary.
 What gets me up in the morning is the opportunity to help someone grow and be extraordinary.
 Or, as happens from time to time, learning that something I said or wrote or did improved someone�s life.

 My name is Stephen H. Baum.
 Not exactly a household name.
-Until recently, I was working behind the scenes with some of the country’s most admired leaders.
+I have been working behind the scenes with some of the country’s most admired leaders.
 On rare occasions, I also I found myself near masks: people who should not have been the boss but got there somehow.

 For years, as partner with a big consulting firm, I learned the craft skills of fact-finding, analysis and generation of insights into difficult business problems.
 Surprising the client with counter-intuitive findings and new insights was the holy grail for many of my colleagues.
 But understanding people and their behaviors and helping people grow is the most interesting to me and — it turns out — most important.
 So, when I was invited to chat with the CEO after hours about a sensitive topic, or to design and moderate the off-site of a senior team or to counsel key team members — well, I jumped at the opportunity.

-For a decade now, I have been solely a coach — asking the questions and giving the advice that helps people discover the answers themselves.
+For a decade now, I have been solely a coach — asking the questions and providing the frameworks and stories that help people discover the answers themselves.
 And I have more than a dozen private meetings with business owners and CEOs every month and one group meeting of a dozen leaders.
 It not only keeps me on my toes, but also gives me insights into the heart and mind (and gut) of today’s bosses.
 There is a lot to learn.
 And a lot to share.